RealTimeLogic/Xedge32/doc/source/AccessPointMode.rst

 Access Point Mode Considerations
 ------------------------------------

-While in access point mode, be aware that the web-based editor will be a basic HTML textarea, not the advanced Visual Studio Code-like editor you will see if your computer can access the Internet.
-If you prefer to keep your ESP32 in access point mode for development, it's recommended to use a computer that is connected to the ESP32 via Wi-Fi and simultaneously to the Internet through a wired connection, as shown in the figure below.
+While in Access Point Mode, be aware that the web-based editor will be a basic HTML textarea, not the advanced Visual Studio Code-like editor you will see if your computer can access the Internet.
+If you prefer to keep your ESP32 in Access Point Mode for development, it's recommended to use a computer that is connected to the ESP32 via Wi-Fi and simultaneously to the Internet through a wired connection, as shown in the figure below.
 This setup ensures that the advanced web-based code editor can be loaded from the Internet.

 .. figure:: img/Xedge32-IDE-Access-Point-Mode.svg
    :alt: Xedge32 IDE Access Point Mode

-   Figure 1: Loading the advanced code editor when in access point mode
+   Figure 1: Loading the advanced code editor when in Access Point Mode

 Switching to Station Mode
 ------------------------------------